 A landing page that can be edited

-You must build your web page in a malleable way, so that the content generator can work.
-Having an editable landing page will let you place the dynamic content code as needed and implement other aspects of personalisation as well.
+You must build your web page in a malleable way so that the content generator can work.
+Having an editable landing page will let you place the dynamic content code as needed and implement other aspects of personalisation.

 There are so many ways you can integrate dynamic content into your marketing strategy.
 Here are some of the most common examples that you can start with:

-A landing page is a great way to convert users to customers.
-You can use dynamic content on a landing page by interacting the name of the lead into the page design, or referencing their recent searches of interests.
+Having a landing page is a great way to convert users to customers.
+You can use dynamic content on a landing page by integrating the leads’ name of the lead into the page design or referencing their recent searches of interests.
 You can also personalise the call to action for better results.